mwaylabs/generator-m-ionic/README.md

 gulp config --setDescription='a small app to make the world a happy place' gulp config --setAuthor='Your Name---your@mail.com---http://yourwebsite.com'
 ```
 **Important**: When **changing the name** or **bundle identifier** of your project, it may lead to problems with the platform projects.
-This can be avoided by re-adding your platforms and plugins: `gulp cordova-install`.
-Check out the full description of this command further down in the section **Git integration**.
+If you have your plugins and platforms managed in the `config.xml` you can avoid this by deleting your `plugins/` and `platforms/` folders and installing them again using `gulp --cordova 'prepare'`.
+For more information see the **Git integration** section in this document.

 ## Running on Windows
 The generator should work just like on unix/mac except there's one difference, when running `gulp --cordova` tasks.
 They need doublequotes.
 So write this: